 Don’t stress over the small things.
 If my child wants to sleep a bit later or gets an 80 on a test instead of 100, I let it go.
 There are so many bigger issues we could be dealing with in parenthood that these things become insignificant when we think about how fortunate we are to have emotionally and physically healthy kids, or simply to have our kids with us.

-Monica Taylor Joy, strategy & team-building executive:
+Monica Joy Taylor, strategy & team-building executive:

 Don’t feel solely responsible for your child’s happiness.
 While your love and support are essential, allow them space to develop their own resilience and find their place in the world.
 Remember, you’re a parent first, not just a friend.